DarkMatterCore/libusbhsfs/README.md

 This section assumes you've already built the library by following the steps from the previous section.

 * Update the `Makefile` from your homebrew application to reference the library.
-    * Two different builds are generated: a release build (`-lusbhsfs`) and a debug build with logging enabled (`-lusbhsfsd`).
+    * Two different builds can be generated: a release build (`-lusbhsfs`) and a debug build with logging enabled (`-lusbhsfsd`).
-    * If you're using a GPLv2+ licensed build, you'll also need to link your application against NTFS-3G: `-lusbhsfs -lntfs-3g`.
+    * If you're using a GPLv2+ licensed build, you'll also need to link your application against both NTFS-3G and lwext4: `-lusbhsfs -lntfs-3g -llwext4`.
     * In case you need to report any bugs, please make sure you're using the debug build and provide its logfile.
 * Include the `usbhsfs.h` header file somewhere in your code.
 * Initialize the USB Mass Storage Class Host interface with `usbHsFsInitialize()`.